shimanekb/network-server/readme.txt

 bash terminal installed, and access to the web.
 If on Windows use Git Bash.

 1. Navigate to the root folder (network-server), using bash.
-2. Run the bash script install.sh
+2. Run the bash script install.sh.
+It will take a minute or two, running unit tests and what not.

 ## Run
 You need python 3.10 or higher installed, and a